ShallyBanh/TodoList/README.md

 The core functionality (adding and completing events is done).
 There's so UI tweaks left to be done and also added the ability to keep track of history.

 ## ToDo
+- <s> Adding and Completing events</s>
--Switch to use Polaris library
+- Switch to use Polaris library
--Store History of Completed Events
+- Store History of Completed Events
--UI fixes
+- UI fixes